Team

 Fellows

-Erofeev received his D.Phil (PhD) in History from the University of Oxford in 2020 and his specialist degree in the History of Art from Moscow State University in 2014.
-Erofeev previously had fellowships at the Department of Urban Studies at the University of Basel and at the Jordan Center for the Advanced Study of Russia at New York University.
-Erofeev also had academic appointments at Manchester Metropolitan University where he taught Master of Architecture dissertations.
-Erofeev’s fellowship at the University of Kassel is funded by the Alexander von Humboldt Foundation Research Grant.
-His research was previously also supported by Hill Foundation and the Swiss Government Excellence scholarships, among others.
-Erofeev published on the history of socialist architecture in edited volumes and peer-review journals.
+I have received my D.Phil (PhD) in History from the University of Oxford in 2020 and a specialist degree in the History of Art from Moscow State University in 2014.
+I was a postdoc at Department of Urban Studies at the University of Basel and at the Jordan Center for the Advanced Study of Russia at New York University.

 Publications